noampetrank/Ubuntu-Setup-Scripts/README.md

 5. Using jetbrains toolbox install CLion and PyCharm
 5.1.
 Download the toolbox from [here](https://www.jetbrains.com/toolbox/app/)
 5.2. **Extract** the downloaded file and run the executable
 5.3.
 Download PyCharm Professional and CLion, open and activate them (if needed, buy licenses from: https://account.jetbrains.com/login. user name and password are in the 'credentials' file on Drive).
-5.4 Go to https://account.jetbrains.com/login and sign in with Email: adminstrator@bugatone.com, Password: #Bug4dm1n!.
+5.4 Go to https://account.jetbrains.com/login and sign in with adminstrator user.
 5.5 Go to Bugatone licences. click on the softaware and check the box next to the user. click on manage -> Request 1 activation code. paste that code in the activation code field in the software.
 6. Install Android Studio
 6.1.
 Download version 2.3.3 of android studio from [the archives](https://developer.android.com/studio/archive.html)
 6.2.
 Extract the downloaded zip to /opt/: from home/buga/Downloads: sudo unzip FILE.zip -d /opt/